Bitterballen

 Pinch of salt

 Place the peeled and quartered potatoes on the bottom of a Dutch oven.
 Pour in the water so the potatoes are just covered.
 Add the pinch of salt.
 Put the carrots on top, and finish with the onions.
 Cover and bring to a boil, then lower the heat and boil for about 20 minutes or until the potatoes are cooked.
 Pour off the cooking water, but save it.
 Mash the potatoes, carrots and onions until you achieve a mashed potato consistency or leave larger lumps, that's a personal preference.
-If you need more liquid to make it smoother, add a tablespoon of cooking liquid at a time.
-Taste, adjust with salt and pepper.
+If you need more liquid to make it smoother, add a tablespoon of cooking liquid at a time, or for a richer taste, use warm milk instead.
+Taste, and adjust with salt and pepper if needed.